OneKey-Network/addressability-framework/mvp-spec/README.md

     click DSP href "#dsp-demand-side-platform" "DSP"
 ```

-PAF supports the following features:
+OneKey supports the following features:
 - User Id and Preferences management, based on mandatory user consent
 - an Audit Log, listing all entities that have been involved in an ad display

-To deliver these features, PAF integrates in the existing digital marketing landscape and introduces a new actor: the Operator.
+To deliver these features, OneKey integrates in the existing digital marketing landscape and introduces a new actor: the Operator.

 ## Glossary